deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 the gravity.
 San Antonio in January had a lot in common with Folctha in summer.

-“How the hell big is this base?” somebody muttered after the fifth minute of the bus rounding corners and driving past darkened buildings.
+"How the hell big is this base?" somebody muttered after the fifth minute of the bus rounding corners and driving past darkened buildings.
 Adam guessed they were already being hazed, the bus winding around to disorientate them and make the place seem bigger than it really was.
 He